-The 2017 Moving to the Head of the Class Awards Application is here!
+Applications are closed for the 2017 Moving to the Head of the Class Awards.
+See the 2017 winners below!

 Made possible by the generous support of the Emily Hall Tremaine Foundation, this energy efficiency award provides a unique opportunity for K-12 schools in Pennsylvania to get recognition for all of the work they have already done to save energy and money.
 Past award winners have together saved over 10,000,000 kWh and $1,300,000!

 Last year the award was conferred by Public Utility Commission Vice Chairman Andrew Place and winning schools received a variety of prizes, including a free ENERGY STAR certification, free auditing services, free Nest thermostats, and educational materials.
 Since 2013, the award has been covered in dozens of news outlets with a combined viewership of almost 6 million people.